 Within that broad range, there are different tiers of scores to strive for.
 With the FICO scoring method, credit score ranges are as follows:

-According to Experian’s 2022 State of Credit Report, the average VantageScore (another type of credit score that works similarly to the FICO score) is currently at 722, which is up from the average score of 695 reported in 2021.
+According to USA Today, the average VantageScore (another type of credit score that works similarly to the FICO score) is currently at 702, which is up from the average score of 697 reported in 2022.

 Regardless, it’s best to shoot for a score of 670 or higher, mostly because this is the threshold where lenders believe you have a good credit score.